 In this case, the port list includes the output and input ports.
 When our level of abstraction is behavioral level, then we use reg datatype in the output ports.
 The

 reg data object holds its value from one procedural assignment statement to the next and means it holds its value over simulation data cycles.
+You can read more about the reg data type in this post on data types in Verilog.

 Then we write, always @ (A or B) begin ..... end